vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 arguably the way to go.
 The first step generates a build file and the second step runs the build file with as much parallelism as possible.
-This two step process was made popular by a tool named `ninja` which takes charge of the second step while leaving the dirty details of dealing with dependencies to meta build tools such as `cmake`, `meson` and whole bunch of others in this space.
+This two step process was made popular by a tool named `ninja` which takes charge of the **second** step.

-Ninja was designed with constraints of what it can do, what it wants to do and what it does to a very narrow scope which is to compile a large code base fast by chomping through one or more assembly file(s).
+Ninja was designed with constraints of what it can do, what it wants to do and what it does to a very narrow scope which is to compile a large code base fast by chomping through one or more assembly file(s) that contain sequence of instructions.

 While such assembly file(s) can be written by hand, it can get tricky and feels like grunt work very quickly.
-Ninja leaves the DX of creating such files to other tools such as CMake and Meson, which provide constructs such as loops and conditionals to create the assembly of instructions for *ninja* to chomp at to produce the artefacts (executables, libraries, docs, ...)
+Ninja leaves the DX of creating such files to meta build tools such as `cmake` and `meson` among others, which provide higher order constructs that get transformed into the assembly of instructions for *ninja* which then builds the artefacts (executables, libraries, docs, ...).

 For step 1, the most popular choice is *cmake*.
 But `CMakeLists.txt` syntax is simply not for me; it gives me allergies.
 I get it that it is